 Discovery can be a tumultuous time for the addict experiencing a host of seemingly contradictory thoughts, feelings, and sensations.
 Although research on the discovery process exists, the majority is from the perspective of the partner.
 Despite numerous subjective accounts, little has been done on systematically examining the discovery process from the recovering addicts perspective.
 If you would like to contribute to this body of knowledge, consider participating in the “Discovery” survey.
 The information will be used to help make professionals and recovering individuals more aware of ‘discovery’ issues that need to be addressed during recovery.

 Dr. Janice Caudill is the founder and Clinical Director of McKinney Counseling & Recovery.
-MCR offers individual, couples, group therapy, webinars, workshops and 3-day intensives for sex addiction recovery, intimacy anorexia, intimacy deprivation and partners of sex addicts, kintsugi couple recovery intensives for wounded hearts struggling with the impact of sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma.
-MCR serves the McKinney, Plano, Allen, Richardson, Frisco, Prosper, Carrollton, Lewisville, Dallas and surrounding areas.
+MCR offers individual, couples, group therapy and multi-day intensives for partners of sex addicts and wounded hearts struggling with sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma in the McKinney, Plano, Allen, Richardson, Frisco, Carrollton, Lewisville, Dallas and surrounding areas.

 All content provided on this blog is for informational purposes only.
 It is not intended to diagnose or treat any condition, does not create a client-therapist relationship, and is not a substitute for care by a trained professional.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 The owner will not be liable for any errors, omissions, losses, injuries, or damages from the display or use of this information.